njbannister15/RuvonInference/docs/part2-article.md

 *From single predictions to complete narratives: implementing greedy decoding*

 Previously we built the foundation - loading GPT-2, tokenizing text, and getting single predictions.
-Today, we taught our transformer to tell complete stories by implementing the greedy decode loop.
+ToPart, we taught our transformer to tell complete stories by implementing the greedy decode loop.
 The result?
 Our inference engine can now generate coherent text sequences, one carefully chosen token at a time.

 ## What We Built